SiloCityLabs/blog/content/post/2019/2019-06-06-what-can-golang-do.md

 ---

-<span style="color: rgba(0,0,0,0.84); font-family: medium-content-serif-font,Georgia,Cambria,;">Nothing makes a developer crazier than a new programming language, right?
-So, I started learning Go about 6 months ago and </span>now I am going to share with you my reasons for doing so.
+Nothing makes a developer crazier than a new programming language, right?
+So, I started learning Go about 6 months ago and now I am going to share with you my reasons for doing so.

 <!--more-->